Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 No person could be more qualified to fulfill these dual roles as O'Sullivan, whose accomplishments during his own racing career both for the Wildcats and professionally have helped to strengthen the program's legacy.
 O'Sullivan was a two-time NCAA champion as an undergraduate at Villanova, was a part of six Penn Relays titles and also captured a total of 10 BIG EAST crowns.
 He went on to become a four-time Olympian and is one of just three people ever to run more than 100 sub-four minute miles.

 In his 16 years as a head coach O'Sullivan has maintained the program in a place of national prominence.
-Over the years he has coached 15 national champions, 80 All-Americans and 149 BIG EAST champions.
-He has also guided Villanova to five Championship of America titles at the Penn Relays.
-Meanwhile, his teams have won one national championship while posting four top-10 team finishes at national meets, in addition to winning seven BIG EAST team titles.
+Over the years he has coached 15 national champions, 80 All-Americans and 158 BIG EAST champions.
+He has also guided Villanova to six Championship of America titles at the Penn Relays.
+Meanwhile, his teams have won one national championship while posting four top-10 team finishes at national meets, in addition to winning eight BIG EAST team titles.
 O'Sullivan was named the Women's Cross Country National Coach of the Year by the United States Track & Field and Cross Country Coaches Association (USTFCCCA) in his first season as head coach (1998).
-He is also a five-time USTFCCCA Mid-Atlantic Region Coach of the Year and a seven-time BIG EAST Coach of the Year.
+He is also a five-time USTFCCCA Mid-Atlantic Region Coach of the Year and an eight-time BIG EAST Coach of the Year.

 O'Sullivan is leading a Wildcats team that is in the midst of a steady run of success.
 Beginning with the 2010-11 academic year and continuing through the end of the 2013-14 indoor season, Villanova has received a total of 27 All-America honors, 18 of which have come in the past two academic years.